 The John P. Previti Memorial Foundation is a non-profit organization dedicated to improving the quality of life of at-risk youth through programs of education, advocacy and recovery.
 We support and inspire people to overcome adversity.
 By teaming with local charities we strive to make a real, lasting impact to the health and vitality of communities.

 Learn more about our work below, and then join our cause.

-James (“Jim”) Previti created the foundation in 2009 to honor the memory of his brother, John, and to provide philanthropic support to worthy organizations.
+James (“Jimmy”) Previti created the foundation in 2009 to honor the memory of his brother, John, and to provide philanthropic support to worthy organizations.

-A longtime and well-respected Southern California home builder, Jim Previti is president and CEO of Frontier Communities and Frontier Enterprises.
-Jim was named in 2004 to the prestigious Builder 100 list compiled annually by Professional Builder Magazine, and he has been honored as the Builder of the Year by the Building Industry Association.
+A longtime and well-respected Southern California home builder, Jimmy Previti is President and CEO of Frontier Communities and Frontier Enterprises.
+Jimmy was named in 2004 to the prestigious Builder 100 list compiled annually by Professional Builder Magazine, and he has been honored as the Builder of the Year by the Building Industry Association.

 His company, Frontier Enterprises, is similarly focused on the foundation’s goals.
 Frontier Enterprises has helped restore communities across Southern California by purchasing more than $500 million in foreclosed properties and transforming those houses into beautifully-restored homes that have been resold to families and first-time buyers.

 This commitment to new beginnings, family, and community is central to the mission of the Previti Foundation.
 By providing grants to effective non-profit groups, we help to create a better future for all.

 The John P. Previti Memorial Foundation has provided substantial, meaningful assistance to numerous worthy and reputable organizations.